Rashford 1, Johnson 0: Soccer star wins U-turn on free meals

 “A a black man from a low-income family in Wythenshawe, Manchester, I could have been just another statistic,” he wrote.
 “Instead, due to the selfless actions of my mum, my family, my neighbors, and my coaches, the only stats I’m associated with are goals, appearances and caps.
 I would be doing myself, my family and my community an injustice if I didn’t stand here today with my voice and my platform and ask you for help.”

-When schools were shut down in March as part of a nationwide coronavirus lockdown, a food voucher scheme was set up to help ensure they did not go hungry.
+When schools were shut down in March as part of a nationwide coronavirus lockdown, a food voucher program was set up to help ensure they didn't go hungry.
 Vouchers worth 15 pounds ($19) were given to spend each week in supermarkets.

 The government now says it will continue the voucher program over the summer in England at a cost of 120 million pounds ($152 million).
 Authorities in Scotland and Wales have similar plans.